imgix/vue/README.md

 This module exports two transpiled versions.
 If a ES6-module-aware bundler is being used to consume this module, it will pick up an ES6 module version and can perform tree-shaking. **If you are not using ES6 modules, you don't have to do anything.**

 ## Configure

+### Polyfills required

+A polyfill for `Object.assign` must be supplied for browsers that need it.
+You probably have this already set up, so you likely don't need to do anything.

 ### Standard Vue 2.x App